Dual-Axis Radiographic Hydrodynamic Test Facility: Description

 used to image x-rays on the second axis.
-This camera utilizes the world's largest LSO crystal array to convert the x-rays into visible light which are then imaged with the world's highest speed CCD camera (developed jointly by MIT and Los Alamos) at more than two million frames per second.
-This scintillation camera is further augmented by a large anti-scatter (“Bucky”) grid to improve image contrast.
+These cameras utilizes the world's largest LSO crystal array to convert the x-rays into visible light which are then imaged with the world's highest speed CCDs (developed jointly by MIT and Los Alamos) at more than two million frames per second.
+These scintillation cameras are further augmented by a large anti-scatter (“Bucky”) grid to improve image contrast.
 The unique combination of diagnostics solves technical surveillance problems that have persisted since the Manhattan Project enabling the United States to assert higher confidence in its nuclear stockpile performance and safety margins without the need for nuclear testing.